GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 The $n_m = 4$ omnidirectional sensors are arranged in a 2cm wide square.

-//TOD
-//#gaet[An important difference with the source paper is that I always use the same room ($T_60$, size, ...)]
-//#xavi[This is an implementation detail that you can mention when relevant.]

 Audio processing has been kept the same, except for the sample duration.
 The latter now amounts to approximately 360ms as 16 #acr("STFT") frames participate to each input of the model.
-// TODO
-//#gaet[This choice is not easy to justify.
-He uses even less samples (7)]

 The microphone array and $n_s$ speech sources get randomly positioned in the room.
-Such a choice has lead to challenging samples were multiple targets share very similar #acr("DoA") angles from the agent's point of view.
+Such a choice has led to challenging samples where multiple targets share very similar #acr("DoA") angles from the agent's point of view.
 The resulting #acr("RIR")s are computed to account for the room's reverberation properties.
 Then, each source outputs a clean speech signal randomly chosen from the #librispeech @panayotov_librispeech_2015 dataset.
 The simulator computes the resulting listened signals at each microphone of the array.
 Such signals last around 10 seconds.

-//TODO
-// #gaet[
-//   Should we talk about train/val/test splits ?
-This could also be put in the "training" paragraph of the "method".\
-//   Also, this is the same one as in single-source.
-//
-//
-//
-//   Talk about the size (in GB) of the dataset
-// ]
-// #xavi[Talk about train/val/test when describe training and evaluation]
-//
-// #gaet[
-//   No need to explain source-wise simulation here if we have already done it in the single-source section (regarding noise)
-// ]

 *Source-wise simulation and late mixing.*
 In practice, the sources are not placed simultaneously in the room.